yenpangchen/Basketball-App/README.md

-# Basketball App Using Python Streamlit and Deploy on Heroku
+# Basketball App Using Python Streamlit and Deploying on Heroku